-It’s worth picking up a compilation for classic non-album singles like ‘When You’re Young’, ‘Going Underground’, ‘The Dreams of Children’, ‘Funeral Pyre’, and farewell ‘Beat Surrender’.
-It’s staggering the band could make such great albums while holding back some of their best material for singles.
+It’s worth picking up a Jam compilation for non-album singles like ‘When You’re Young’, ‘Going Underground’, ‘The Dreams of Children’, ‘Funeral Pyre’, and farewell ‘Beat Surrender’.
+It’s staggering that the band could make such great albums while holding back some of their best material for singles.
 At the same time, their albums make more sense – Weller’s interests shifted so frenetically during The Jam’s tenure that this compilation is downright incoherent.

 10 Best Jam Songs

 The Butterfly Collector